jiop/demo1/README.md

 ### General

-- Switch to a golang image during development
+- Switch to a golang image during development => Dockerfile.dev now use golang image
-- Create real images for authserver and webserver for deploy process
+- Create real images for authserver and webserver for deploy process => need to create a Dockerfile.prod and Dockerfile.test
 - Add the possibility to scale auth server and web server.

 ### Web Server

 - Choose a web framework in golang
-- main.go launch the webserver and handle requests
+- main.go launch the webserver and handle requests => DONE
 - conf.yml store IP address of the AuthServer
-- make use of cookies
+- make use of cookies => DONE

 ### Auth Server

 - choose a different framework in golang
 - main.go launch the authserver and handle requests
-- main.go store (hardcoded for now) the list of all the couples username and password
+- main.go store (hardcoded for now) the list of all the couples username and password => DONE
-- main.go store all couples username and token
+- use Redis or another database to store username and password

 ## Notes